Understanding Your Test Results

 And why “cannot rule out anterior infarct” probably does not mean what you think.

-Covers: Sinus rhythm • Bundle branch blocks • Axis deviation • ST/T-wave changes • QTc prolongation • Common false positives in women
+Covers: Sinus rhythm • Bundle branch blocks • Axis deviation • ST/T-wave changes • QTc prolongation • LVH • Common false positives • When findings matter vs. when they don’t

 Understanding Your Lipid Panel